nishi2go/maximo-liberty-docker/README.md

 3. Place your backup image to the above directory.
 4. Build container images by using the build tool.

-## Restore the database in starting up the maxdb container by using Db2 backup image.
+## Restore the database during starting up the maxdb container by using a Db2 backup image.

 When you want to restore your database backup image on runtime, run the following procedures.